voltaney/style_transfer_via_texture_synthesis/README.md

 # Paper Implementation
-I have implemented the main parts of the following two papers.
+I have implemented the main parts of the following two papers, "Style Transfer" and "Texture Synthesis".
-"Style Transfer" uses the same method as "Texture Synthesis", so I have combined them into one module.
 The purpose of this repository is just to see what results can be obtained from the methods in the papers.

 - V. Kwatra, I. Essa, A. Bobick and N. Kwatra, "Texture optimization for example-based synthesis", ACM Trans.
 Graph., vol. 24, no. 3, pp. 795-802, 2005.